ljvmiranda921/burnout-barometer/docs/installation.md

 gcloud functions deploy BurnoutBarometerFn --runtime go111 --triger-http
 ```

-Once successful, Cloud Functions will provide you with a URL that you can now
+Once successful, Cloud Functions will provide you a URL that you can now
 add in your Slack Application's Slash command.

 ### Deploy via Google Cloud Run